This story is in response to a @JibenNoDensetsu prompt.

 Jeffrey Davidson parked his car.
 He stepped out of it, and had every intention of walking into his apartment building.
 He was stopped, howev...

 Two Dudes & A Truck is a webcomic by Eric Bailey.
-The story was originally posted on Twitter between June 19, 2018 and [end_date?].
-Each...
+The story was originally posted on Twitter June 19-22, 2018.
+Each strip is now archive...

 Straight from my brain to yours. ### I like writing.
 I have for a long time now, even if I go for long stretches where I do not ex...